mindfall/sensorseverywhere/README.md

 README for wildfire

-Built using MEAN stack
+Built using MEAN.
+Updated to Angular 1.5.

-Currently prototype only
+To install download, cd into site folder and run node server.